 Because the sides and back of the guitar are solid wood, as well, you’ll get better tone as well as build quality.
 You’ll also find that many guitars in this tier come with acoustic-electric pickup systems, which is an added bonus for you!
 As the price goes up, you’ll also find more North American-made guitars.

-Our top quality choice in the Under $1,000 category is the Martin Road Series.
+Our top quality choice is the Martin Road Series.
 It’s designed for the working musician, and is rugged enough to follow you anywhere.

 This dreadnought is built from all-solid pieces of sapele wood, which gives you the tonal quality of mahogany without the high cost and environmental damage.
 All of the wood is reinforced, and there are special synthetic compounds in the fretboard and bridge that are designed to withstand years on the road.
 It includes a full pickup and pre-amp system, along with a hard case, so it’s fully gig-ready!